longway

 Wind-down marker

-A 30–60 min discrete pre-bed event of dim lighting + screens off, regardless of phase-shift direction.
+A 30–60 min discrete pre-bed event of dim lighting + screens off, applied uniformly across advance and delay protocols.
 Soporific aid for melatonin onset; lower light is sufficient (well below the CBT-min-relative window).

 WIND_DOWN_block = [bedtime[d] − 0.5 h, bedtime[d]]